apausa/apausa/README.md

 🔭 I’m currently working on different projects
 🌱 And learning Artificial Intelligence at Technical University of Madrid
-👯 I’m looking to collaborate on generative art
+👯 I’m looking to collaborate on creative coding
-🤔 Also for help with new ideas
+🤔 And for help with new ideas
 💬 Ask me about computer science, machine learning or interaction design
 📫 How to reach me: [apausa.dev](https://wwww.apausa.dev)
 😄 Pronouns: he/him
-⚡ Fun fact: I have graduated with dual degrees in both arts and engineering
+⚡ Fun fact: I know what androids dream of